Inside CREOLE Yacht • Camper & Nicholson • 1927 • Owners Alessandra and Allegra Gucci

 She was the largest yacht C&N had ever constructed.
 Cochran had inherited the Alexander Smith & Sons Carpet mills of Yonkers, which by 1929 was the largest carpet manufacturer in the world.

-The yacht can accommodate 11 guests and a crew of 15.
+The luxury yacht can accommodate 11 guests and a crew of 15.